 Preconsidered Int.
 No. 784

-By Council Members Rose and Rosenthal
+By Council Members Rose, Rosenthal and Richards

 A Local Law to amend the administrative code of the city of New York, in relation to requiring the New York city police department to use evidence based staffing for the department’s special victims division